 Do you have a felony conviction that you would like removed from your record?
 Are you wondering if it is even possible to have a conviction expunged?
 The process of setting aside a conviction, also known as an expungement, can make a big difference in your life.
 By having the conviction set aside, it allows you to mark that you have not been convicted of a crime opening up additional opportunities for you that may not exist with the conviction on your record.

 Can you get a felony removed from your record?

 Under Michigan law, you may be eligible to have one felony charge set aside or expunged from your record.
 There are some guidelines which must be met in order for the conviction to be considered for an expungement.
 You must meet the following requirements before submitting your application:

-Wait five years after your conviction or the completion of your sentence
+- Wait five years after your conviction or the completion of your sentence before being considered.

 - The waiting period starts after you have been discharged from parole, probation or completed a jail sentence.

 - Anyone convicted of a prostitution offense can have the waiting period waived if they can prove the charge was the result of human trafficking.

 - Not have more than 1 felony and not more than 2 misdemeanor convictions on your record before petitioning the court.